Jalen Milroe, No. 1 Alabama escape Texas A&M, 24-20 - WHIZ News

-Playing without injured Heisman Trophy winner Bryce Young, the Crimson Tide (6-0, 3-0 Southeastern Conference) needed two late stops from Will Anderson Jr. and the defense.
-They got them, just barely, to survive four turnovers and two missed field goals.
+Playing without the injured Heisman Trophy winner Young, the Crimson Tide (6-0, 3-0 Southeastern Conference) needed two late stops from Will Anderson Jr. and the defense.
+They got them, just barely, to survive four turnovers and two missed field goals against a team that beat the Tide 41-38 last season.

 “That was not our best football out there tonight,” Alabama coach Nick Saban said.
 “When you don’t have your quarterback out there and the second-teamer has to play, everybody’s got to play better.”